 The government has now received 23% on the price paid for the television by the consumer (€69).
 The retailer, wholesaler and manufacturer only paid the amount of VAT they charged to the next group down the line.

-This section only deals with VAT for private individuals who buy goods for personal use.
+This section only deals with VAT for consumers who buy goods for personal use.

-In general, you have to pay VAT and import duty on any goods you are bringing into Ireland from outside the EU.
+In general, you have to pay VAT and import duty on any goods you are bringing into Ireland from outside the European Union (EU).
 This includes goods purchased online and by mail order.
 You will have to pay VAT at the same rate as applies in Ireland for similar goods.

 From outside the EU